Herbivore effects on plant diversity: Dominant species effect

 People used to think herbivores increase plant diversity by avoiding dominance.
 Dominant species tend to exclude subordinate species as competitive exclusion.
 However, the effects on plant diversity caused by variation in dominance could be beneficial or negative.
-Herbivores do increase bio-diversity by consuming dominant plant species, but they can also prefer eating subordinate species according to plants’ palatability and quality.
+Herbivores do increase bio-diversity by consuming dominant plant species, but they can also prefer eating subordinate species according to plants' palatability and quality.
 Plant palatability also heavily affects which plant species becomes dominant and which becomes subordinate, as palatability is a huge factor in whether herbivores choose to consume a certain plant more or less and hence affects its course of growth.
 In addition to the preference of herbivores, herbivores' effects on plant diversity are also influenced by other factors, defense trade-off theory, the predator-prey interaction, and inner traits of the environment and herbivores.

 Defense trade-off theory effect

 One way that plants could differ in their susceptibility to herbivores is through defense trade-off.
 Defense trade-off theory is commonly used to be seen as a fundamental theory to maintain ecological evenness.
 Plants can make a trade-off response to resource allocation, such as between defense and growth.
 Defenses against herbivores on plant diversity can vary in different situations.
 It can be neutral, detrimental or beneficial for plant fitness.
 Defense trade-offs can be used to change plant phenotype based on environmental challenges (such as herbivory).
 Even in the absence of defensive trade-offs, herbivores may still be able to increase plant diversity, such as herbivores prefer subordinate species rather than dominant species.

-The predator-prey interaction, especially the “top-down” regulation.
-Some of the consequences of high grazing pressure, is that plant productivity is reduced due to photosynthetic tissue removal.
-Reducing their richness and/or abundance in the ecosystem.
+The predator-prey interaction, especially the "top-down" regulation.
+Some of the consequences of high grazing pressure, is that plant productivity is reduced due to photosynthetic tissue removal thus, reducing their richness and/or abundance in the ecosystem.
+Herbivore damage to non-photosynthetic plant tissue has also been found to reduce flowering plant productivity due to its detrimental effect on plant attractiveness to pollinators.
 This is what we know as the top-down effect that in this case focuses on the herbivore population and plant communities.
 The predator-prey interaction encourages the adaptation in plant species which the predator prefers.
-The theory of “top-down” ecological regulation disproportionately manipulates the biomass of dominant species to increase diversity.
+The theory of "top-down" ecological regulation disproportionately manipulates the biomass of dominant species to increase diversity.
 The herbivore effect on plant is universal but still significantly distinguish on each site, can be positive or negative.
+Overall, herbivory and its overarching effect on plant diversity can fluctuate due to many variables, such as herbivore population, plant phenology and palatability to herbivores.